niarobles-design/niarobles-design.github.io/projects/strategic-ux-research.md

 title: "Strategic UX Research"
 ---

-## Create an app for a cinema that features movie trailers to help users discover interesting new and upcoming releases.
+## Cinema app that features movie trailers to help users discover interesting new and upcoming releases.

 ### Goal